What is Recursion in Data Structure?

 Recursion is commonly used in graph traversal algorithms like DFS, where visiting adjacent vertices recursively simplifies the logic.

-Properties of Recursion in C
+Properties of Recursion in Data Structure

 Recursion in C, especially in the context of data structures, is a powerful concept characterized by distinct properties.
 These properties are crucial for understanding how recursion works and how to implement it effectively.